F?D: On understanding the role of deep feature spaces on face generation evaluation: Experiments

 \subsection{Causal sensitivity of feature spaces to image characteristics}

 We first present sensitivity analyses of FD with respect to facial attribute proportions.
-Our total dataset contains 1427 counterfactual face pairs, out of which we randomly sample 1000 pairs to construct face sets as described in Figure~\ref{fig:analysis-overview}.
 Figure~\ref{fig:causal-analysis-attrs} presents our results.
+Our total dataset used for this analysis contains 1427 counterfactual face pairs.
+For each percentage difference in attribute proportion (i.e. point along the x-axis), we sample 10 random draws of 1000 pairs to construct face sets, from which the FD in a feature space is computed.
 For clarity, we plotted only 8 attributes (full results for all 12 attributes are in Supplementary).
-The points and error bars shown in the plot correspond to the mean and standard deviation, where the latter is computed over 10 random draws of the 1000 face pairs.
+The points and error bars shown in the plots correspond to the mean and standard deviation respectively.
 A direct comparison of FD values across feature spaces is not meaningful, as the scale of distances vary across features.
 However, the difference in trends between the attribute curves may be compared across plots.
 For example, Inception and SwAV clearly emphasize hats with respect to other feature spaces, while FairFace and SwAV-FFHQ emphasize skin tone.

 Next, we present sensitivity analyses of FD with respect to localized distortions.
 In order to compare FD across different feature spaces, we normalize distances by dividing them by the distance between the original and entirely blurry images (``all" category in Figure \ref{fig:counterfactual-dataset}) in that feature space.
 We show unnormalized FD for each feature space in Supplementary.
 There are significant differences in how each feature space is affected by regional distortions.
 For example, Inception and SwAV are virtually unaffected by the eyes compared to other spaces, and Identity is most affected by the nose.